spywhere/Javatar/Developers/DevelopersNote.md

 - Performances
 - Option to create new classes or enter manually when class not found
-- [Done/Need Check] duplicate imports between default imports and same package classes (prefer same package)
+- [Done by let user select it themselve] duplicate imports between default imports and same package classes
-- Import classes from external .jar/classes files [*3*]
+- Import classes from external .jar/classes files
 - Custom default import settings

-Allow to include a javatar-packages files into project (at least easier for bukkit autocomplete)

-Allow a new javatar format for packaging a custom jar file (at least easier for bukkit plugin jar file)

 ##### .jar File Export
 Create .jar using "jar" command